-Source code analysis reveals incorrect programming directly in the source code itself that can have an impact on security.
+Source code analysis – also known as Static Application Security Testing (SAST) – reveals programming errors that can have an impact on security directly in the source code itself.
 It can be performed throughout the development phase and guides the developer to the root of the problem.

 Manual Source Code Analysis

 We offer our SAST Quick Wins process, a lean and high-performance approach, wherever manual source code analysis is requested or required for security problems.

 Programming errors responsible for security loopholes often occur at typical, systematically identifiable positions in the code and configuration in modern web applications.
 Our SAST Quick Wins process enables them to be tested at a realistic cost, thereby significantly increasing the security of a web application.
 The process is also ideal as a preparatory supplement to a penetration test.

 - Incorrect server configuration (web.xml, web.config, machine.config, config.php, etc.)

 - Incorrect logging configuration (log4j, log4net, log4php, etc.)

 - Incorrect framework configuration (Struts, Spring, Hibernate, NHibernate, etc.)